-Remittances from Fieldwood Energy accounted for 91 percent of the Partnership's oil and gas sales for the year 2014.
-Shell Trading Company accounted for 34 percent and 68 percent of the Partnership's oil and gas sales for the year 2013 and 2012, respectively.
-BP Products North America accounted for 34 percent of the Partnership's oil and gas sales for the year 2013.
+Remittances from Fieldwood Energy LLC accounted for 100 percent and 91 percent of the Partnership's oil and gas sales for the years 2015 and 2014, respectively.
+Shell Trading Company and BP Products North America each accounted for 34 percent of the Partnership's oil and gas sales for the year 2013.

-The Partnership paid an Apache subsidiary transportation fees totaling \$3,086 in 2013 and \$10,274 in 2012 for the transportation of Partnership's share of gas through a 14.4 mile natural gas and condensate pipeline connecting Matagorda Island Block 681 to onshore markets.
+The Partnership paid an Apache subsidiary transportation fees totaling \$3,086 in 2013 for the transportation of Partnership's share of gas through a 14.4 mile natural gas and condensate pipeline connecting Matagorda Island Block 681 to onshore markets.
 The fees were at the same rates and terms as previously paid to Shell Oil Company before they sold the pipeline to the Apache subsidiary.
-Matagorda Island Blocks 681 and 682 have been off production since August 2013 and no fees paid by the Partnership since that time.
+Matagorda Island Blocks 681 and 682 have been off production since August 2013 and no fees have been paid by the Partnership since that time.